Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Turn right to cross the road and follow a path from the back of the second parking area across a golf fairway.
 Continue through a wood, then bear left across another fairway.
 Shortly before reaching a roundabout, turn half-left at a path crossing.
 Cross Old London Road and keep ahead through a car park containing the Downs Lunch Box kiosk, then across Tattenham Crescent.
 Unless you want to visit the Tattenham Corner Beefeater ahead, veer right towards the B290.

-To complete the walk, follow the B290 round a right-hand bend and across a stretch of track where some shorter races start, taking care as there is no pavement.
+To complete the walk, follow the B290 round a right-hand bend and across a stretch of track where shorter races start, taking care as there is no pavement.
 On the other side veer left across a patch of grass to join the other arm of Tattenham Crescent.
-The station is set back on the other side of this road, while the Silver Spoon Diner and other eateries can be found in the parade of shops up ahead.
+The station is set back on the other side of this road; the Silver Spoon Diner and other eateries can be found in the parade of shops up ahead.

 Go through a gap in the trees onto Walton Downs and take a path sloping up to the right.
 At the top turn right onto a bridleway heading north-east.
 Follow this public bridleway across Epsom Downs Racecourse and the B290 to the Tattenham Corner Beefeater on Tattenham Crescent.
 Continue briefly along the B290 and turn left into the other arm of Tattenham Crescent to reach the station.